Tiffany D. Jackson: Selected works

-Jackson's debut young adult novel Allegedly, about a teen who is accused of having murdered a baby when she was nine years old and finds out she is pregnant while living in a group home, was published by Katherine Tegen Books in 2017.
+Jackson is a New York Times Bestselling author.
+Jackson's debut young adult novel Allegedly (2017), about a teen who is accused of having murdered a baby when she was nine years old and finds out she is pregnant while living in a group home, was published by Katherine Tegen Books in 2017.
 Jackson conducted research for the novel by talking to lawyers, doctors, social workers, correctional officers, group home supervisors, and detectives, but still didn't find she obtained concrete answers as to how the criminal justice system works in the US, referring to how crimes are judged, regardless of the severity.
-Allegedly received several starred reviews and was nominated for an NAACP Image Award in the category Outstanding Literary Work – Youth / Teens in 2017.
-It was also on the Best YA of 2017 list of Kirkus Reviews, School Library Journal, NY Public Library, Chicago Public Library, and Texas Library Association.
+Allegedly received several starred reviews and was nominated for an NAACP Image Award for Outstanding Literary Work – Youth/Teens in 2017.
+It was also on the Best YA of 2017 list of Kirkus Reviews, School Library Journal, New York Public Library, Chicago Public Library, and Texas Library Association.

 Her second young adult novel, Monday's Not Coming, about a girl whose best friend mysteriously disappears, was published in 2018 by Katherine Tegen Books.
 Monday's Not Coming received starred reviews from Publishers Weekly and School Library Journal.
 It was inspired by numerous disappearances of black girls all across the United States, which eventually led to the creation of the hashtag #MissingDCGirls.
 School Library Journal named Monday's Not Coming a best book of 2018.
+In 2019, Jackson was awarded the John Steptoe Award for New Talent.